EE-Emerge/EE-Emerge2021_Hardware/README.md

 git clone https://github.com/EE-Emerge/EE-Emerge2021_Hardware
 ```

-This will create a new root folder "EE-Emerge2020-FourFace" that will contain all projects for Four Face.
+This will create a new root folder "EE-Emerge2020_Hardware".

 ## Installation